GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/docs/cloudshell-tutorial.md

 ### Test the APIs

 Obtain a JWT access token from the Identity Provider.
 The grant type and method to obain the access token is specific to each IdP.
-However, it is common for Identity Porviders to support the client_credentials grant type to issue access tokens to authorized applications.
+However, it is common for Identity Providers to support the client_credentials grant type to issue access tokens to authorized applications.

 > _Note: Use the same Client ID / App Key and Secret used in the environment variables file._